 If you are attempting to file a wrongful death claim, there is also a statute of limitations of two years after the death.
 After this time, you will lose your opportunity to bring a claim.
 Having legal representation during this time is pivotal.
 The process can be difficult for those in mourning, and hiring a wrongful death attorney in Columbus will ease some of the burden and discomfort that you may feel.

-When proving that the death of a loved one was avoidable and wrongfully committed, you will need evidence to support your claim.
+A wrongful death is a type of civil lawsuit that claims that a loved one’s death was avoidable and wrongfully committed.
+However, to file a wrongful death suit, you will need evidence to support your claim.
 In order to bring a successful wrongful death case to court, you must have the following elements present:

 - Proof that a death has occurred.

 - The death must have occurred due to someone else’s negligence or criminal actions.

 - The surviving spouse or family members are suffering financially because of the death.

 - You must have a personal representative appointed to act on behalf of the estate.

 Working with our seasoned attorneys to prove these situations will make the process of filing a wrongful death claim in Columbus easier so you can focus on your family and remaining loved ones.
 We will conduct an investigation into the cause of death of your loved one.